-There is no evidence to show removal of coyotes leads to pack disruption.
-In "Foraging ecology of coyotes (Canis latrans): the influence of extrinsic factors and a dominance hierarchy" co-authored by Project Coyote Science Advisor Robert Crabtree and Dr. Eric Gese.
-In the study it was observed when packs were disrupted by vehicle strikes or other unknown occurrences, beta coyotes take the place of alpha coyotes.
+No evidence to support removal of coyotes leads to pack disruption – In "Foraging ecology of coyotes (Canis latrans): the influence of extrinsic factors and a dominance hierarchy" co-authored by Project Coyote Science Advisor Robert Crabtree and Dr. Eric Gese.
+In the study it was observed when packs were disrupted by vehicle strikes or other unknown occurrences, other coyotes took the place of the removed/lost coyotes.

 Studies indicate coyote populations are generally regulated by food availability.